 ♦ Digital detox!
 Minimize electromagnetic field (EMF) exposure.
 Remove all electrical devices from your sleeping area including your cell phone; avoid using electric blankets and electric heating pads; avoid using your laptop computers on your lap; don’t carrying your smartphone in your pocket, under your bra strap, on your hip or anywhere on your body; stop using the microwave oven; switch out fluorescent light bulbs for incandescent bulbs.
 If you live near power lines, consider moving.
 Use salt lamps in your home and office.
 Take a 24-hour digital detox every week from computers, smartphones and all electronic devices.

 ♦ Daily bowel regularity is essential for detoxification.
 If you’re not having daily bowel movements, toxins are not released and instead accumulate! •••►Constipation Cures

 ♦ Breathe deeper.
 Practice a minimum of 5 minutes of slow, diaphragmatic breathing daily.
-Deep breathing supports toxin elimination, reduces stress, minimizes hot flashes, increases energy, composes the mind, improves mood, enhances appearance, increases happiness and positively changes physiology on a cellular level.
+Deep breathing with longer exhales helps to strengthen vagal tone, support toxin elimination, reduces stress, minimizes hot flashes, increases energy, composes the mind, improves mood, enhances appearance, increases happiness and positively changes physiology on a cellular level.